Copystrike/concretecms-starter-theme/README.md

 ### Installation

+When using the `flintstone-dev-tailwind` folder, just check the properties.config.js.

 1. Clone the repository
 1. Move everything in `themes` to the `themes` folder in your ConcreteCMS installation.
 1. Choose between the `flintstone-dev` or `flintstone-dev-tailwind` folder.
 Delete the one you do not want to use. for this example we will use `flintstone-dev`.